nst/iOS-Runtime-Headers/README.md

 Here are iOS Objective-C headers as derived from runtime introspection.

-The headers were produced using [RuntimeBrowser for iPhone](https://github.com/nst/RuntimeBrowser/).
+The headers were generated using [RuntimeBrowser for iPhone](https://github.com/nst/RuntimeBrowser/).

 You can use the headers this way: